poechlauerbe/F1-app/README.md

 - live results in race leaderboard

 ## next steps / ongoing
-- add time infos in leaderboard
+- add time infos in leaderboard - check api
-- define requirements for app (add on to "how to use")
 - check automated updates
   - which intervals would be good?
 - add GitHub Actions
+- define requirements for app - what has to be installed (add on to "how to use")

 ## open points / ideas
 - adapt "how to use"